lino-framework/book/docs/about/why.rst

 - Lino is optimized for writing applications that are used from **desktop computers**.
-To make them usable from mobile devices you must write your own user interface.
+To make them usable from mobile devices you must write your own front end.
 Or you can wait until we finished working on a generic solution.

 - Lino is not yet well documented.
 This is the price of having a small